MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-spf-1801.md

 ## Upgrade to System Center 1801 -  Service Provider Foundation

-The following sections describe the procedures to upgrade from System Center 2012 R2 SPF or System Center 2016 SPF to SPF 1801.
+The following sections describe the procedures required to upgrade from System Center 2012 R2 SPF or System Center 2016 SPF to SPF 1801.

 ## Prerequisites